Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Adam had come with, of *course,* but Murray had surprised them both by volunteering too.
 Now he met their eyes, stooped, and from inside his boot he drew a knife that Folcthan law said he really shouldn’t have been carrying.

 Derek nodded approvingly and gestured him to the front.
-Hand on his back, ready, wait…
+Hand on his back, ready, wait...

 *"Go."*